microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 #### [Customizing attributes](https://www.fast.design/docs/fast-element/defining-elements#customizing-attributes):

-The three modes available through the `mode` property of the attribute configuration:
+There are three modes available through the `mode` property of the attribute configuration:

 | Mode | Guidance |
 | :-- | :-- |